Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/README.md

 1. Develop contracts using the Solidity protocol
 1. Build a full-stack dApp using Truffle, Ganache, and Web3.js
-1. Identify and describe different token-based asset standards and use cases on the blockchain
+2. Identify and describe different standards for token-based assets and their specific use cases on the blockchain
-1. Speak professionally on the use cases surrounding decentralized applications and protocols
+3. Speak professionally on the practical applications of decentralized applications and protocols

 ## Schedule